User profile lifecycle

 Advanced use case information

-You can set a new user alias for existing identified user profiles via our SDK and our API using the User Data endpoint.
-However, user aliases can’t be set via the API for an unknown user profile.
+You can set a new user alias for existing identified user profiles via our SDK and our API using the User Data endpoints.
+However, user aliases can’t be set via the API for an existing unknown user profile.

 How to troubleshoot with user IDs